By Rafael Blanes

 What is EBITDA in the hotel industry?

 EBITDA stands for earnings before interests, taxes, depreciation, and amortization.
-It recently has become an important emerging KPI in the hotel industry.
+It has recently become an important emerging KPI in the hotel industry.

 This indicator can be tricky to understand, but in general, keep in mind that it evaluates your hotel’s operating performance.